anshtyagi14/awseks/README.md

 ### Step 1: Create IAM User for AWS CLI

-1. Navigate to and select `IAM` from the main dashboard.
+1. Navigate to and select "IAM" from the main dashboard.

 <img src="src/01.png"/>

-2. Within `IAM`, locate and click on `Users` in the left navigation pane, then proceed by clicking on "Create User'.
+2. Within "IAM', locate and click on "Users" in the left navigation pane, then proceed by clicking on "Create User'.

 <img src="src/02.png"/>